vesuxyz/docs/docs/use/borrow-guide.md

 ---
 id: borrow-guide
-title: How to borrow assets on a Vesu market
+title: How to borrow assets on a market
-sidebar_label: Borrow
+sidebar_label: Borrow Assets
-sidebar_position: 3
+sidebar_position: 4
 slug: /use/borrow
 ---